simonekranawetter/agile_with_scrum_final/README.md

 + Write down a revision of your time estimation for this activity.
 How long did you think this activity would take and how long did it take you?
 What happened?

-You can find the answers to part 2 [here](https://github.com/simonekranawetter/agile_with_scrum_final/files/8754388/part2.md)
+You can download the markdown file with the answers to part 2 [here](https://github.com/simonekranawetter/agile_with_scrum_final/files/8754388/part2.md)